KandidatarbeteSubatFys/TransferFrom2018To2019/DataGeneration/README.md

-These files allow you to extract the simulation data from a root file, into three textfiles.
+These files allow you to extract the simulation data from a root file, into three text files.
 The created text files will be called XB_det_data.txt, XB_gun_vals.txt and XB_sum_of_dep_energies.txt.
 If any of the particles deposits less than 90% (this value can be changed) of its energy in the detector the event is thrown away.

-The XB_det_data.txt contain information about how much energy that was deposited in every crystall in the detector.
+The XB_det_data.txt contain information about how much energy that was deposited in every crystal in the detector.
 For example, since the XB-detector (Crystal Ball detector) will register data for 162 crystals, each event results in 162 data points.
 The text file will be formatted with space delimiter and with every row corresponding to one event.
 The first data point in each row is the deposited energy in crystal with index number, the second data point in each row is the deposited energy in crystal with index number two etc.

-The XB_gun_vals.txt file contain informaition about the energy and the direction (cosine of angle from the beam pipe or cos(theta)), thus this file contains the correct answer that you wish to reconstruct using the data in the XB_det_data.txt file.
+The XB_gun_vals.txt file contain information about the energy and the direction (cosine of angle from the beam pipe or cos(theta)), thus this file contains the correct answer that you wish to reconstruct using the data in the XB_det_data.txt file.
 Each row contains the information for each event, and the data is formatted with space delimiter and the energy and cos(theta) for each particle are printed in pairs.
 Thus for an event with two particles, called 1, 2 and 3, the output would be: